 Fort Worth’s population was about 165,000.
 The city had three daily newspapers, ten railroads, 208 churches, 37,510 public school students.

 And what about the parade route for the Great Wagon-Draggin’ of 1932?
 The distance along Main Street from the courthouse (C) to the passenger station (TP) is almost a mile—the busiest, most important mile in town at the time.
 Main Street was lined with dozens of buildings housing hundreds of businesses employing thousands of people.
 From bankers to barbers, from penthouses to flophouses.

-Oh, to have seen what those teenagers saw that day in 1932: Cowtown’s Main Street of eighty-eight years ago.
+Oh, to have seen what those teenagers saw that day in 1932: Cowtown’s Main Street of eighty-nine years ago.
 What has changed?
 What has remained the same?
 With the help of a city directory, old newspapers, and photographs both old and recent we can jump into that little red wagon, at least virtually, and use it as a time machine to retrace the route of that parade and reconstruct the Main Street of 1932.

 This is today’s view down Main Street from the courthouse steps.
 From 1899 to 1931 a person standing on the steps could see the clock tower of the T&P passenger station at Main and Lancaster one mile away.
-Today you can see the community Christmas tree on Sundance Square at 3rd Street.
+Today you can see the community Christmas tree on Sundance Square Plaza at 3rd Street.

 Weatherford Street to 3rd Street